Dalhousie University arena

-The Dalhousie Memorial Arena was a 1,280 seat multi-purpose arena in Halifax, Nova Scotia, Canada.
-It was home to the Dalhousie University Tigers hockey team.
-The building was demolished in 2012.
-As of 2025, a replacement arena is under construction on the same site.
+The Oulton-Stanish Centre, opened in 2026, is a 952-seat ice hockey arena at Dalhousie University in Halifax, Nova Scotia.
+It was built on the site of the earlier Dalhousie Memorial Arena, demolished in 2012.

 History

 Dalhousie Memorial Rink (1950–1978)

 The Dalhousie Memorial Rink opened in 1950, and commemorated Dalhousie students who fought in the two world wars.
 It burned down in May 1978, suffering a structural collapse in the process.

 The rink saw The Dalhousie Tigers' only AUS Championship win in 1978.

 Dalhousie Memorial Arena (1982–2012)

 A new facility, the Dalhousie Memorial Arena, was built on the same site.
 Designed by architect Daniel F. Tully, the structure was inspired by the arena at the University of Maine.
 It opened in 1982 and had a seated capacity of 1,280.

 In 2011, Dalhousie's board of governors voted to demolish the arena, which was in need of repair.
 The university said that the cost of renovating the arena (estimated to be $11-12 million in 2011) was roughly the cost of building a new one.